 'I like to have at least three types of seating, such as a sectional or sofa, accent chairs, and then an ottoman.
-This is great for kids who want to jump around and have fun while watching TV.
-Having multiple types of seating allows for breakout conversations as well as main conversations within the space.'
+This is great for kids who want to play while watching TV.
+Having multiple types of seating also allows for breakout conversations as well as main conversations within the space.'

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.